survivejs/webpack-book/manuscript/appendices/06_glossary.md

 Given webpack comes with specific nomenclature, the main terms and their explanations have been gathered below based on the book part where they are discussed.

+## Introduction

+* **Static analysis** - When a tool performs static analysis, it examines the code without running it.
+This is how tools like ESLint or webpack operate.

 ## Developing

 * **Entry** - Entry refers to a file where you point from webpack's `entry` configuration.